 neck function, elite performance and injury prediction (Rugby, football and numerous other professional sports).

 Applications of technology to monitor activity and interpretation of bioelectrical signals.

 Recent and on-going collaborations:

-Neck injury in elite rugby and other sports: B Zietsman, C King (St Mary’s Twickenham), S Lark, (Massey University, New Zealand).
-Collaborating teams have included Bath and Northampton RFCs; Australian Rugby League team, Welsh Touch, collegiate American Football, professional ice hockey teams (UK, Finland), international swimming squads etc. More recently collaboration has included WRU’s female International squad and female Touch Rugby squad, Boxers (Ireland and northern Ireland), Premiership football academies (Swansea, Bournemouth).
+Neck injury in elite rugby and other sports: a multidisciplinary collaboration with sports therapy personnel across a range of disciplines including : S Lark, ( New Zealand),.
+B Zietsman(UK), C King (St Mary’s Twickenham), P Helminen (Finland) and N Tilley (Eire), Collaborating teams have included Bath and Northampton RFCs; Australian Rugby League team, Welsh Touch, collegiate American Football, professional ice hockey teams (UK, Finland), international swimming squads etc. More recently collaboration has included WRU’s female International squad and female Touch Rugby squad, Boxers (Ireland and northern Ireland), Premiership football academies (Swansea, Bournemouth).